- STREET FURNITURE

 -R. Fleege, Advertising Art Director and Copywriter, Robert Fleege & Partners

-- Overly fat or thin type or that which is super imposed over a complicated background should be avoided.
+- Overly thick or thin type or that which is super imposed over a complicated background should be avoided.

 Color and Contrast